pdobb/minesweeper_alliance/README.md

 #### Usernames / Signing

-At the end of any game that a user participates in, an option is presented for signing their username.
-This may be not only a point of pride, but it also unlocks additional functionality. e.g. custom game board sizing and the ability to permanently hide the welcome banner at the top of the War Room page.
+At the end of any game, an option is presented for signing one's username (for all participants).
+This not only captures a point of pride, but it also unlocks additional functionality.
+For example:

+- The ability to permanently hide the welcome banner at the top of the War Room page
+- A "New Custom Game" button/option for defining custom Game board settings
+- Direct access to User-specific "Best" Games and stats

 #### Time Zone